 - Complete your FAFSA now

 - submit all of your required documents

-- enroll in 6 units as soon as possible (complete list of on-campus classes to be posted the beginning of February)
+- enroll in 6 units as soon as possible (complete list of on-campus classes to be posted February 18)

 The sooner you do, the sooner you will receive a finalized award notification.

-A $50 nonrefundable registration fee is charged with tuition and associated fees at the time of registration.
-You must pay the registration fee and any balance due to register.
+A $50 non-refundable registration fee is charged with tuition and associated fees at the time of registration.

 Enrollment changes may result in adjustments to your summer financial aid.
 Changes to your summer schedule after your first course has started may be considered a withdrawal and could affect your eligibility.